Choosing your Engineering specialisation

 Frequently Asked Questions (FAQs)

-If I've already passed a Part I course but got a low grade, can I enrol in this course to pull up my GPA and get into my first choice?
+If I've already passed a Part I course but got a low grade, can I enrol in this course again to pull up my GPA and get into my first choice?

-No, you are not permitted to re-take a paper you have already passed.
+No, you are not permitted to re-take a course you have already passed.
 As a general rule, a student may not enrol for any course the content of which is the same as, or substantially similar to, any course for which credit has been received.
 If you don’t get into your first choice, you are expected to take up a place in one of your alternate choices.

-If you are unhappy with your final specialisation allocation, you can contact the Engineering Student Centre after one or two semesters of study and we will be able to advise you on applying for change of specialisation.
+If you are unhappy with your final specialisation allocation, you can contact the Student Hubs after one or two semesters of study and we will be able to advise you on applying for change of specialisation.
 Please note that changes are subject to GPA and spaces available in the specialisations - there are very few places available for transfers and there is usually a waiting list.

 Can I switch specialisations if I find another student willing to swap?